Muskansonii/DSA-Questions/README.md

 ## Strings Problems

 - String Compression
-- second largest digit in a string
+- Second largest digit in a string

 ## Stack and Queues
 - Valid parenthesis